Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Tech: The latest iPhone app news we got to offer to the masses

-• one Apple’s policy of rejecting apps based on some minor content flaw continues, this time with an eBook reader featuring a book on Kama Sutra.
+• Apple’s policy of rejecting apps based on some minor content flaw continues, this time with an eBook reader featuring a book on Kama Sutra.

-• three Finally, have you tried out the USA Today iPhone app?
+• Finally, have you tried out the USA Today iPhone app?
 It’s freaking amazing.
 It’s easily the high standard as far as newspaper apps go.
 It freaking rules, kids.

 19 Jan 2009 15:36